-- A. No development shall be allowed within any Area of Special Flood Hazard or Area of Future-conditions Flood Hazard that could result in any of the following: - I. Raise the base flood or future conditions flood elevation equal to or more than 0.01 foot. - 2.
+A. No development shall be allowed within any Area of Special Flood Hazard or Area of Future-conditions Flood Hazard that could result in any of the following:

+- 1. Raise the base flood or future conditions flood elevation equal to or more than 0.01 foot. - 2.
 Reduce the base flood or future conditions flood storage capacity. - 3.
 Change the flow characteristics of the waters of the base flood or future conditions flood as they pass both the upstream and the downstream boundaries of the property.
 Verification shall be provided via a step-backwater analysis. - 4.
-Create hazardous or erosion-producing velocities, or result in excessive sedimentation. - B. Any development within any Area of Special Flood Hazard or Area of Future-conditions Flood Hazard allowed under 700-30.3 shall also meet the following conditions: - 1.
-Compensation shall occur either within the boundaries of ownership of the property being developed, or within a permanent, recorded flood control easement (which shall be a part of the Departmental record), and shall be within a reasonable proximity to the location of the encroachment.
-Acceptable means of providing required compensation include: lowering of natural ground elevations within the floodplain; or, lowering of adjoining land areas to create additional floodplain; or raising of the future conditions flood elevation within the boundaries of ownership of the property being developed.
+Create hazardous or erosion-producing velocities or result in excessive sedimentation. - B. Any development within any Area of Special Flood Hazard or Area of Future-conditions Flood Hazard allowed under 700-30.3 shall also meet the following conditions: - 1.
+Compensation for storage capacity shall occur between the average ground water table elevation and the base flood elevation for the base flood, and between the average ground water table elevation and the future-condition flood elevation for the future-conditions flood.
+Compensation shall occur within the boundaries of ownership of the property being developed, or within a permanent, recorded flood control easement (which shall be a part of the Departmental record) and shall be within a reasonable proximity to the location of the encroachment.
+Acceptable means of providing required compensation include: lowering of natural ground elevations within the floodplain; or lowering of adjoining land areas to create additional floodplain; or raising of the future conditions flood elevation within the boundaries of ownership of the property being developed.
 All cut areas are to be graded to a slope of no less than two percent.
-In no case shall any required compensation be provided via bottom storage or by excavating below the elevation of the top of the natural (pre-development) stream channel unless such excavation results from widening or relocation of the stream channel.
-A step-backwater analysis will be required to verify no rise conditions, flood storage volumes, and flow characteristics; - 2.
+In no case shall any required compensation be provided via bottom storage or by excavating below the elevation of the top of the natural (pre-development) stream channel unless such excavation results from widening or relocation of the stream channel. - 2.
 Cut areas shall be stabilized to a slope of no less than 2.0 percent; - 3.
-Effective transitions shall be provided such that flow velocities occurring on both upstream and downstream properties are not increased or decreased; - 4.
-All proposed development shall have public utilities and facilities, such as sewer, gas, electrical and water systems, located and constructed to minimize or eliminate flood damage. - C. All subdivision proposals shall identify the Area of Special Flood Hazard and Areas of Future-conditions Flood Hazard therein and provide base flood elevation data and future-conditions flood elevation data.
+Verification of no-rise conditions, flood storage volumes, and flow characteristics shall be provided via a step-backwater analysis meeting the requirements of 700-20.4; - 4.
+Effective transitions shall be provided such that flow velocities occurring on both upstream and downstream properties are not increased or decreased; - 5.
+All proposed development shall have public utilities and facilities, such as sewer, gas, electrical and water systems, located and constructed to minimize or eliminate flood damage. - 6.
+Any significant physical changes to the base flood floodplain shall be submitted as a Conditional Letter of Map Revision (CLOMR) or Conditional Letter of Map Amendment (CLOMA), whichever is applicable.
+The CLOMR submittal shall be subject to approval by the County using the FEMA Community Concurrence forms before forwarding the submittal package to FEMA for final approval.
+The responsibility for forwarding the CLOMR to FEMA and for obtaining the CLOMR approval shall be the responsibility of the applicant.
+Within six months of the completion of development, the applicant shall submit as-built surveys and plans for a final Letter of Map Revision (LOMR). - C. All subdivision proposals shall identify the Area of Special Flood Hazard and Areas of Future-conditions Flood Hazard therein and provide base flood elevation data and future-conditions flood elevation data. - 1.
+All residential lots in a subdivision proposal shall have sufficient buildable area outside of the future-conditions floodplain such that encroachments into the future-conditions floodplain for residential structures will not be required; and - 2.
+All subdivision plans will provide the elevations of proposed structures in accordance with Section 700-20.5.